DestyNova/advent_of_code_2022/22/README.md

 ## Part 2

 Another very difficult part 2, I think.
+Now our flat plane map has turned into an unfolded cube, and walking off each edge should wrap us around to the correct place and orientation we'd get if the cube was folded back up.
 First, there was the difficulty in wrapping my head around the cube movement.
 After a long period of trying to do mental rotations and translations, I ended up writing the sample cube layout on paper and folding it to see which edge transitions lined up where.
 A couple of helper functions -- `rotate` and `translate` made things a bit easier but still quite confusing.

 Eventually I got the correct answer on the sample input, but my program immediately crashed on the full input by trying to wrap into a nonexistent part of the cube.
 I opened the input file and zoomed out to try to understand what might be happening, and immediately realised that the geometry was completely different from the example case!
 This was __really__ annoying and a significant waste of time.
 This meant I would have to completely redo all of the face transitions.
 At least that was much quicker this time -- I printed a zoomed out sheet of the input file, cut it out and started folding to figure out the four critical bits of information for each case: